eddeee888/route-codegen/README.md

 Path parameter patterns are a subset of https://github.com/pillarjs/path-to-regexp:

 - `:path`: This matches any string.
+- `:path?`: This matches an optional string.
 - `:path(enum1|enum2)`: This only matches if path value is `enum1` or `enum2` for React Router V5.
 For others, it matches any string.
+- `:path(enum1|enum2)?`: This only matches if path value is `enum1` or `enum2` for React Router V5.
+For others, it matches any string.
+This param is optional.

 ### Customising links